 How Much Are Capital One Venture Miles Worth?

 That depends.
 There's no one-size-fits-all answer, as it depends on how you use them.

-With the ease of redeeming them through either Purchase Eraser or the travel portal, Venture Miles are worth a bare minimum of 1 cent each.
-But by using some of Capital One’s excellent transfer partners – especially some of the options we’ve laid out above – that could be more like 2 cents apiece.
-In fact, it’s not too hard to get 4 cents or more in value out of Venture Miles with the right redemptions.
+With the ease of redeeming them by covering travel purchases with miles or the travel portal, Venture Miles are worth a bare minimum of 1 cent each.
+But by using some of Capital One's excellent transfer partners – especially some of the options we've laid out above – that could be more like 2 cents apiece.
+In fact, it's not too hard to get 4 cents or more in value out of Venture Miles with the right redemptions.

 In the end, we'd feel comfortable pegging the value of Venture Miles at about 1.5 cents to 1.7 cents apiece.
 But that's incredibly subjective: It all comes down to how you redeem Venture Miles.

 Do Capital One Venture Miles Expire?

 No. Not really.